syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

     lightTable.Columns[i].StringFormat = stringFormat;
 }

-//Draw the PdfLighTable on page lightTable.Draw(page, new PointF(10, 10));
+//Draw the PdfLightTable on page lightTable.Draw(page, new PointF(10, 10));

 //Save the document and close the instance of PdfDocument